qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 |    :mitigation: Detection and error handling shall be done outside of the middleware.
 |    :mitigation_issue: ID from Issue Tracker that defined mitigation will be documented in the assumtions of use (AoU)
 |    :sufficient: yes
-|    :argument: This error is handled by the calling application.
 |    :status: valid
+        This error is handled by the calling application.

 Use the fault models :need:`gd_guidl__fault_models` to ensure a structured analysis.
 If a fault model doesn't apply, please fill in a short description in the violation cause of the analysis so it could be recognized that the analysis